Aliyyah Koloc: Biography

 Koloc sharing a Mercedes-AMG GT4 with sister Yasmeen and Adam Lacko at the 2022 12 Hours of Spa.

 Koloc's father Martin is Czech and a former truck racer as well as the owner of the Buggyra Racing Team.
-Her mother is Seychelloise-Sudanese and her twin sister Yasmeen is also a racing driver.
+Her mother is Seychelloise-Sudanese.
+Her twin sister Yasmeen used to race with her; they were known as the Dakar Sistaz, but an injury stopped Yasmeen's racing career.
 Koloc has Asperger syndrome.

-Born in Dubai, Koloc began her sporting career in tennis at the age of four before an injury prevented her from furthering her career.
-After taking part in a test in one of her fathers' racing trucks in early 2019, she switched to motorsport with the goal of competing in the Dakar Rally.
-Starting out in trucks, her program quickly grew to accommodate stock cars, GT4 and rally raid in order to improve her versatility, leading to a title in the FIA Middle East Cup for Cross-Country Bajas in 2022 ahead of her Dakar debut.
+Born in Dubai, Aliyyah Koloc began her athletic career in tennis at the age of four, but an injury prevented her from competing in that sport.
+After taking part in a test in one of her father's racing trucks in early 2019, she switched to motorsport with the goal of competing in the Dakar Rally.
+Starting out in trucks, her program quickly grew to accommodate EuroNASCAR, GT4 and rally raid in order to improve her versatility, leading to a title in the FIA Middle East Cup for Cross-Country Bajas in 2022 ahead of her Dakar debut.

+Koloc completed her first Dakar in 2023 in the T3 category.
+Since 2024, she has competed in the top class of the Dakar, the Ultimate.

+Having combined circuit racing and rally raids for several seasons, in early 2026, her team announced that Koloc would concentrate on rally raids only.
+Due to regulationary issues around the next-gen cars for the Dakar, the team has opted to concentrate on the FIA European Bajas in what is intended to be a transitional year.